VinchC/whatsnext/front/README.md

 create file graphql-codegen.ts => contains the configuration that will link the client and the server

-create script "graphql-codegen": "graphql-codegen --config graphql-codegen.ts"
+create script "graphql-codegen": "graphql-codegen --config graphql-codegen.ts" => generates query-specific types for front development

                   ----------------------------------------------------------------------